-In 2015, the NRD acquired one perpetual conservation easement on water rights in Dawson County with estimated accretion to the Platte River from groundwater retirements using the latest COHYST offset calculator at 61.46 AF.
-By the close of 2021, the CPNRD Water Bank had a balance of 2,122 acre-feet of groundwater rights available for offset in the district and 2,665 ac-feet of surface water rights available for offset in the over-appropriated area.
+2015: CPNRD acquired one perpetual conservation easement on water rights in Dawson County with estimated accretion to the Platte River from groundwater retirements using the latest COHYST offset calculator at 61.46 AF.

+2022: Water Bank had a balance of 2,760 AF of groundwater rights available for offset in the district and 2,500 AF of surface water rights available for offset in the over-appropriated area.